johnnykvp/CyberStatDb/README.md

 # HCO Cyberattack Database (2020)
 A collection of data regarding health care organization (HCO) cyberattacks that occured in 2020, the peak year of the COVID-19 pandemic.

-Created by Johnny Pham using MySQL Workbench.
+Created by Johnny Pham with MySQL Workbench.

-## Installation *(Using MySQL Workbench)*
+## Installation
-Download MySQL Workbench.
+Download MySQL Workbench (or other preferred software). https://dev.mysql.com/downloads/workbench/
-https://dev.mysql.com/downloads/workbench/

 Create a new MySQL Connection.
 Check this site for more details (and screenshots):